azadaliyev44/to-do-list/README.md

 [Use Case Diagram](https://github.com/azadaliyev44/to-do-list/blob/main/media/use%20case%20diagram.png)

 ## 10.IDE
-I used Viual Studio for project development.
+I use generally Viual Studio for project development.
+Some extensions are very usefull which are very useful during
+development such as "Regex Previewer", "Live Server", "VS Code Counter" however not all of these were used
+during this project

-Ctrl+/      - Comment selected or current line
+-Ctrl+/      : Comment selected or current line
-Alt + Up    - Move up line
+-Alt+Up    : Move up line
-Alt + Down  - Move down line
+-Alt+Down  : Move down line
-F5          - Debug
+-F5          : Debug
-Shift + F5  - Stop debug
+-Shift+F5  : Stop debug
+-Alt+Left Click :to add cursor multiple places in code (Especially very usefull when you need to correct a TYPO) -Hold down Scoll button and move : Similar to Alt+Left Click, select a part of multiple lines and adds cursor to each line -Shift+Arrow buttons : Select a part of line or whole multiple lines
+-Ctrl+Arrow buttons : Jump over the whole word -Ctrl+Backspace : Delete the whole word
 these are most used shortcuts for me.
+And of course
+-Ctrl+C
+-Ctrl+V to copy and paste